computing-AU/EC202627/README.md

     Returns:
         float: The final fine amount
-"""

 Input:

-run py DNY_01.py
+python3 DNY_01.py

-calculate_fine("The not to do list",5.0)
+The not to do list
+5
 Output: 25.0

-run py DNY_02.py
+python3 DNY_02.py

-calculate_fine("The Handbook of Psychology",10)
+The Handbook of Psychology
+10
+Output:

-Output:  150.0
+150.0

-run py DNY_03.py
+python3 DNY_03.py

 calculate_fine("The not to do list",30)